Or, without diacritics, for internet search:

 My main research interests include political theory and philosophy, immigration, citizenship, minority rights, liberalism, normative ethics and the connection between ethics and international relations theory.

-In the spring semester (January-March) 2014 I am guest lecturer at the Department of Political Science (Faculty of Arts and Social Sciences) of Maastricht University (Maastricht, The Netherlands), teaching two courses: 'International Relations: Contemporary Issues and Actors' and 'Fault lines.
+In the spring semester (1 January - 30 April) 2014 I was a Guest Lecturer at the Department of Political Science (Faculty of Arts and Social Sciences) of Maastricht University (Maastricht, The Netherlands), teaching two courses: 'International Relations: Contemporary Issues and Actors' and 'Fault lines.
 Contemporary debates on identity, culture and citizenship in Europe'.

 You can also find me here: